Chief Executive Officer: Dr. Nathaniel Dunigan

 Before moving to Uganda, he served as Deputy Director of the Office of the Governor of Arizona, and Director of Education at Leadership, Inc. He is the author of “We Are Not Mahogany: Three stories about the male African life.”

 Tom is also CEO at Lwaz (U) Ltd, an executive consulting agency.
-He has lived and worked in the United States Virgin Islands were he managed the headquarters of the third largest mill-works company in the Caribbean.
+He has lived and worked in the United States Virgin Islands where he managed the headquarters of the third largest mill-works company in the Caribbean.

 He speaks three languages: Luganda, Swahili, and English.